EcmaTC53/spec/docs/proposals/Network Classes.md

 ### read(count)

-The `read` method returns an `ArrayBuffer` with the number of bytes specified by count.
-If count specifies more bytes than are available, all available bytes are returned.
-If no bytes are available to read, returns `undefined`.
+The `read` method returns an `ArrayBuffer` with the number of bytes specified by `count`.
+If `count` specifies more bytes than are available, all available bytes are returned.
+If no bytes are available, `read` returns `undefined`.

 A single call to `read` only returns bytes from a single message.
 Once the current message has been completely read, the `onReadable` callback is invoked when the next message is available to read.